WestDRI/wgpages/content/ray.md

 ray.kill(worker)
 ```

 > Is it possible to use JIT-compiled functions inside a Ray actor?
-The answer is probably yes: in Numba there
+The answer is "probably yes": in Numba there
 > is an [experimental feature](https://numba.pydata.org/numba-doc/dev/user/jitclass.html) to compile Python
 > classes with `@jitclass`.
-Whether you can use to compile Ray classes is an open question -- I'll be very
+Whether you can use it to compile Ray classes is an open question -- I'd be very
 > interested to hear your findings on this.
 {.note}